espressif/arduino-esp32/libraries/ClientHTTP/README.md

 - POSTClientHTTPS: how to `POST` a payload to a HTTPS server and print the response to `Serial`
 - POSTJsonClientHTTPS: how to `POST` an ArduinoJson to a HTTPS server and deserialize the response into another ArduinJson without buffers.
 All data is buffered into the ArduinoJson only
 - POSTSizerClientHTTPS: how to determine the size of a payload by printing to a utility `class Sizer` first.
 Next the resulting length is used to set the Content-Length request header by calling `POST`
 - ReuseConnectionHTTPS: how to reuse a connection, including correct handling of the Connection: close response header.
-This example DOES NOT WORK on the ESP8266 YET!

 Still to be done:
 - Support for redirection to a different host